-The Court of Appeals of Tennessee at Knoxville holds that it lacks subject matter jurisdiction to hear a guardianship case because the respondent did not have the mental capacity to change his domicile from New York to Tennessee.
+The Tennesse Court of Appeals at Knoxville holds that it lacks subject matter jurisdiction to hear a guardianship case because the respondent did not have the mental capacity to change his domicile from New York to Tennessee.
 In re Conservatorship of Rowe (Tenn.
 Ct.
 App.
 No. E2023-01236-COA-R3-CV, October 18, 2024).

 After moving together from New York to Tennessee, Janice Peters-Rowe filed for guardianship of her husband, Charles Rowe, in Tennessee.
 Mr. Rowe had Alzheimer’s disease and suffered a stroke after he and his wife planned to move to Tennessee but before the move occurred.